guoqiang-zhang-x/RAPM/README.md

 ### Description

-### code for generating images from pre-trained models
+### Code for generating images from pre-trained models